MrScislowski/HelsinkiFullStack/part4/README.md

 #### HTTPS

 Whenever usernames / passwords / token authentication is used, need to use HTTPS.
 Node has https servers (but they require more configuration).
 Often PaaS will route all traffic between browser and servers through HTTPS.

+#### Checking Object Equality

+I was looking to find an equivalent to assert.deepEquals, and people recommended LoDash's `_.isEquals()`, so I'm using that.